AincradOT/platform/platform/2-environments/development/README.md

 ## Notes

-- IAM is minimal.
+- IAM includes only platform CI service account access.
 Add project-specific roles as needed for your application